electron/electron/docs/tutorial/forge-overview.md

 * Generating distributable files for each OS [(make)], and,
 * Publishing these files to online platforms to download [(publish)].

-We recommend following through the cumulative Electron [tutorials] to develop, build, package and publish your first Electron app.
-If you have already developed an app on your machine and want to start on forge-specific steps, start from [step 5] of the tutorial.
+For beginners, we recommend following through the cumulative Electron [tutorial] to develop, build, package and publish your first Electron app.
+If you have already developed an app on your machine and want to start on Forge-specific steps, start from [step 5] of the tutorial.

 ## Getting help

 * If you need help with developing your app, our [community Discord server][discord] is a great place to get advice from other Electron app developers.
-* If you suspect you're running into a bug with the electron-forge package, please check the [GitHub issue tracker] to see if any existing issues match your problem.
+* If you suspect you're running into a bug with Forge, please check the [GitHub issue tracker] to see if any existing issues match your problem.
 If not, feel free to fill out our bug report template and submit a new issue.

 [Electron Forge Docs]: https://www.electronforge.io/
 [step 5]: ./tutorial-5-packaging.md